Bethenny Frankel's On-Again, Off-Again Boyfriend Dennis Shields Found Dead in Trump Tower

 Josiah Kamau/BuzzFoto via Getty Images

-Frankel, who has a daughter from a past marriage, and Shields, CEO of the pre-settlement funding company LawCash, have known each other for almost 30 years and dated on and off since late 2015.
+Frankel, who has a daughter from a past marriage, and Shields, CEO of the pre-settlement funding company LawCash, dated on and off since late 2015 or early 2016.

+His estranged wife Jill Schwartzberg Shields said in a statement to E!
+News, "Dennis' family is devastated by this terrible news.
+He was a loving father and friend.
+We ask that the media respect our privacy during this time of loss."

 In January, Frankel said she was single.
 In May, she told told Steve Harvey on his talk show, "I've been with someone on and off for years.
 It's like a partnership where if we're not being teammates and it's not working and one man is down, then the other man is down," according to People.

 She did not identify Shields by name.